 Preheat the Oven: Preheat the oven to 350°F. Do not grease the baking dish.
 Line only the bottom with parchment paper if desired.

-Combine Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, nutmeg, and salt.
+Combine Dry Ingredients: In a medium bowl, whisk together the 1 cup all-purpose flour, 1 teaspoon baking powder, 1/2 teaspoon ground nutmeg, and 1/4 teaspoon salt.
 Set aside.

-Mix Yolks and Sugar: In a large mixing bowl, beat egg yolks with ¾ cup of sugar using an electric mixer until pale and creamy.
-Add the dry ingredients, then pour in the eggnog and vanilla extract.
+Mix Yolks and Sugar: In a large mixing bowl, beat 5 large egg yolks with 3/4 cup granulated sugar using an electric mixer until pale and creamy.
+Add the dry ingredients, then pour in 1/2 cup eggnog and 1 teaspoon pure vanilla extract.
 Mix until just combined.

 Whip the Egg Whites: Clean the beaters thoroughly.
-In a separate bowl, beat egg whites on medium speed until soft peaks form.
-Gradually add the remaining ¼ cup of sugar, then increase to high speed and beat until stiff peaks form.
+In a separate bowl, beat 5 large egg whites on medium speed until soft peaks form.
+Gradually add the remaining 1/4 cup granulated sugar, then increase to high speed and beat until stiff peaks form.

 Fold and Bake: Gently fold the whipped egg whites into the yolk batter in three additions, being careful not to deflate the mixture.
 Pour the batter into an ungreased 9x13-inch baking dish.
 Bake for 25–30 minutes, or until the top is golden and a toothpick inserted in the center comes out clean.